sjp38/hackermail/USAGE.md

 - Exporting focused mail, specific range of mails of the list, or entire mails of the list to an mbox file (same to `hkml export`.
 Refer to 'Exporting Mails' [section](#exporting-mails) for details.).
+- Save the content of the list as a text to a file, or the clipboard.

 Text Screen
 -----------